keone/crypto-reading-list/README.md

 crypto reading list
 ====================
+_WIP; draft 2021-12-21_

 A curated list for getting up to speed on crypto and decentralized networks.

 The content on the toplevel page contains what we consider essential reading.
 Child pages contain deeper, topic-specific information to review afterward.

-Crypto changes quickly, also we make mistakes!
-Please open a PR here or reach out to [crypto-research@jumptrading.com](mailto:crypto-research@jumptrading.com) to report any errors or suggestions.
+The lists here are a work in progress.
+Please open a PR/issue here or reach out to [crypto-research@jumptrading.com](mailto:crypto-research@jumptrading.com) with any suggestions, or to report any errors.

-_Nothing in this repo constitutes financial or legal advice.
-Do your own research and develop your own conclusions._
+_Nothing in this repo constitutes financial or legal advice._

 Contents
 =========